 Houston, Texas is a big city with a ton of different things to do.
 When visiting, you can choose from cultural, historic and outdoor activities to name a few.
 I recently visited and when it came to figuring out our 3 day itinerary, I had a hard time.
-But being that I was traveling with the kids, it was simple to plan out some “must-sees” while we were there.
+But being that I was traveling to Houston with kids, it was simple to plan out some “must-sees” while we were there.

 The Greater Houston Convention and Visitors Bureau hosted our stay and provided us with the Houston CityPass to get around.
 Their website was a great starting place, as they have suggested itineraries, restaurants, shopping and more.

-Here is our 3 Day Itinerary in Houston with the Kids
+3 Day Itinerary in Houston with Kids

 We arrived in the afternoon and once settled into our hotel, we were ready to start exploring.
 We stayed downtown at the Embassy Suites which was a great, central location for the attractions we wanted to see.
 The hotel itself was perfect for a family with 2 queen beds and a fold out couch.
 We enjoyed their amazing full breakfast each morning and the happy hour snacks in the afternoon.